-Data Elements - Schema Design Key Notes
+Data Elements - Schema design key notes

 - The data structure in the JSON Schema, outlined in Annexure A of the Standard, consists of three distinct, independent entries: merchant records, customer records, and credential records.
 Each entry is optional, but they include 'child' relationship attributes for association where applicable, allowing the Receiving Party to use these associations.
 This structure is designed to accommodate the different approaches that may be used by the entity holding the data.
-For example, a file could contain only the 'credentials' data type without any customer/merchant ID fields, or it could include a single Merchant ID entry with associated credentials.
-Alternatively, it could feature a more complex structure with multiple merchants, each with their own customer set, and each customer having multiple credentials. - The Standard does not state the "additionalProperties = false" rule, allowing for additional customisation.
-This enables the base schema to be extended through bilateral agreement to include any additional data points that are mutually agreed by the parties. - Validation has been applied against the PAN/expiry fields only, as the other data points are either free-form strings, or are of formats which may vary between organisations, and are thus unable to be standardised. - The only required parameter for a credential is the credentialID, which is most likely to be the PSP's token ID.
-The PAN/Expiry data was not made mandatory, to future-proof the standard, allowing for the potential migration of a token using the SchemeCustomData sets.
+For example, a file could contain only the 'credentials' data type without any CustomerID/MerchantID fields, or it could include a single MerchantID entry with associated credentials.
+Alternatively, it could feature a more complex structure with multiple merchants, each with their own customer set, and each customer having multiple credentials. - The Standard does not state the "additional Properties = false" rule, allowing for additional customisation.
+This enables the base schema to be extended through bilateral agreement to include any additional data points that are mutually agreed by the Primary Parties. - Validation has been applied against the FPAN/FPANExpiryMM/FPANExpiryYY fields only, as the other data points are either free-form strings, or are of formats which may vary between organisations, and are thus unable to be standardised. - The only required parameter for a credential is the CredentialID, which is most likely to be the PSP's internal unique identifier field.
+The FPAN, FPANExpiryMM and FPANExpiryYY fields were not made mandatory, to future-proof the standard, allowing for the potential migration of a token using the SchemeCustomData sets. - In Table 1: Data Elements, the CustomerID is shown as mandatory if the CustomerID forms part of the primary key of the Sending Party's credential data.
+This is to accommodate the different data structures used across the PSP ecosystem for those scenarios; in particular, where entities use a primary key which includes the CustomerID as part of that key structure.
+For example, if the Sending Party uses a key structure that includes both the CustomerID and CredentialID (e.g. for merchants, customers and multiple customer credentials) while the Receiving Party uses a simpler, credentials-only list with a unique key based on CredentialID alone, the CustomerID is required to allow the Receiving Party to reconstruct unique identifiers in their CredentialID fields.